hyperledger/indy-hipe/text/feature-discovery/README.md

-- Name: agent-protocols
+- Name: feature-discovery
 - Author: Daniel Hardman
 - Start Date: 2018-12-17

-# HIPE 00??-agent-protocols
+# feature-discovery 1.0
 [summary]: #summary

-Describes how agents can query one another to find out what protocols they support.
+Describes how agents can query one another to discover what protocols they support.

 # Motivation